Historic Wood Windows

 - Most types of exterior changes or enhancements to properties in an HPOZ require written approval from the Planning Department.

-What steps to take if you want to make changes to your property in an HPOZ area?
+What steps should you take if you want to make changes to your property in an HPOZ area?

-- He will guide you through the HPOZ approval process
+- The Planner will guide you through the HPOZ approval process

 Please note, the HPOZ Board does not review all projects.

-One of the most important things that you have to keep in mind while planning for changes / enhancements to your property in an HPOZ area is that you need to make sure that the change does not alter the historic character of your property.
+One of the most important things that you have to keep in mind while planning for changes and enhancements to your property in an HPOZ area, is that the change cannot alter the historic character of your property.

-Historic wood windows form an integral part of the resources in an HPOZ area, and need to be restored.
-Traditional and historic wood window manufacturers meet the demand for HPOZ wood windows in such areas.
+Historic wood windows form an integral part of the resources in an HPOZ area, and often need to be restored.
+Traditional and historic wood window manufacturers meet the demand for HPOZ wood windows in these districts.

-Having your property in an HPOZ area has quite a few advantages.
-Although your property is subject to additional review processes, the value of your property is much more than similar ones outside the area.
-There is a sense of community pride, being in an area considered to be a historic district.
-Also, per the Mills Act program, you are eligible to enter into a contract with the City that can help you enjoy substantial property tax savings.
+Having your property in an HPOZ area does bring quite a few advantages.
+Although your property is subject to additional review processes, the value of your property is far greater than similar properties outside of a zone.
+Furthermore, per the Mills Act program, you are eligible to enter into a contract with the City that can help you enjoy substantial property tax savings.